jordisantamaria/jordisantamaria/README.md

 I'm developing using neovim, what gives me the possibility in keep working in a lot of projects at same time, moving from a project to other in a second, find and edit code much faster.
 I'm sharing my settings I use to work only from terminal and neovim and some neovim plugins I create or forked that I'm using in my current configuration.

-Also, in my github you can find cheatsheets about how to use different tools I use in my job and sample projects using those tools to get in touch of how to use them in development.

 * 🌍  I'm based in Japan
 * ✉️  You can contact me at [jordisantamaria1a@gmail.com](mailto:jordisantamaria1a@gmail.com)